finos/common-domain-model/README.rst

 The CDM governance framework regulates the development of the open source CDM standard via a three-tiered committee structure:

 #.
 The *CDM Executive Committee* is accountable for setting the strategy, promoting adoption of the standard, and overseeing the activity of the Working Groups and the Architecture & Review Committee.
 Members are senior executives appointed by the ISDA Board considering their strategic influence in the decision making at their firm and active contribution to the development of the CDM.

 #.
 The *CDM Architecture and Review Committee* is responsible for specifying the technical and modelling guidelines and reviewing and approving proposals for new modelling components introduced by the CDM Working Groups.
 Members include subject matter experts, senior technologists, as well as practitioners in business process, legal documentation, and technical modelling.

 #.
 The *CDM Working Groups* are assembled per subject matter or use cases to actively develop and implement concretely targeted elements of the CDM.
 Participants include ISDA members and non-members from the CDM user community who commit time and effort for the development and implementation of the CDM as a global standard.

 Committee members or any user of CDM within the community can propose amendments to the CDM.
 The proposals can be defined at a conceptual level or a logical level (i.e. in code).
 In each case, the proposal must be developed in line with the CDM design principles and submitted to ISDA staff and the Architecture & Review Committee for approval.
 If approved, the amendment will be merged with the CDM master code branch.
-In some instances, the proposal may not be immediately approved, but may be assigned to an existing or new Working Group for the purpose of reviewing, revising, or extending the proposal.
+In some instances, the proposal may not be immediately approved, but may be assigned to an existing or new Working Group for the purpose of reviewing, revising or extending the proposal.

 .. |Codefresh build status| image:: https://g.codefresh.io/api/badges/pipeline/regnosysops/REGnosys%2Frosetta-cdm%2Frosetta-cdm?branch=master&key=eyJhbGciOiJIUzI1NiJ9.NWE1N2EyYTlmM2JiOTMwMDAxNDRiODMz.ZDeqVUhB-oMlbZGj4tfEiOg0cy6azXaBvoxoeidyL0g&type=cf-1